 Bird Studies Canada is looking for volunteers to help with Piping Plover monitoring and outreach at some of Ontario’s nicest beaches this summer.

 The Piping Plover is a small endangered shorebird that nests on sandy beaches along the Great Lakes.
 When the chicks hatch, they are able to run along the shores and feed themselves within hours, but take several weeks to learn to fly.
-Plovers are vulnerable to predators such as dogs, foxes, and gulls, and to human disturbance from beachgoers.
-Guards are placed over nests to provide protection from predators.
-Perimeter fencing is also set up around the nests to encourage people to give the plovers some distance.
+Plovers are vulnerable to predators such as dogs, foxes, and gulls, and to human disturbance from beach goers.
+Exclosures are placed over nests to provide protection from predators.
+Perimeter fencing is also set up around the nests so that plovers have a safe space to incubate.

-Volunteers observe the nests and record the behaviours of the Piping Plovers, beachgoers, and predators.
+Collect scientific data.
+Volunteers observe the nests and record the behaviours of the Piping Plovers, beach goers, and predators.
 They fill out a simple data sheet, which is used to evaluate recovery efforts and learn more about the species.

 Volunteers may have the opportunity to assist with other activities such as installing signage, and perimeter fencing—with direct supervision of the Piping Plover Coordinator at each site.

 Volunteers are needed from mid-May to early August at a number of locations throughout Ontario.
 Positions will be available at Wasaga Beach Provincial Park and Sauble Beach.
-Other possible nesting locations include some provincial parks on Lake Ontario: Darlington (near Oshawa), Presqu’ile (near Brighton), Sandbanks and North Beach (in Prince Edward County).
-Locations change each year—and the plovers will be selecting their favourite beaches soon.
+Other possible nesting locations include Toronto Island and some provincial parks on Lake Ontario: Darlington (near Oshawa), Presqu’ile (near Brighton), Sandbanks and North Beach (in Prince Edward County).
+Locations change each year— the plovers will be selecting their favorite beaches from mid-April to May.

 If you are interested in volunteering or learning more about nesting sites near you, please contact Andrea Gress at email@example.com or (519) 586-3531 ext.
 128.